longhorn499/LemonTree/README.md

 Display Markdown using `UIKit` 🍋

-**SCREENSHOT**

 # WHY?

-This can potentially be nice and provide more configuration options than presenting Markdown in a webview or with one attributed string.
+This can potentially provide more configuration options than presenting Markdown in a webview or with one attributed string.

-By using `UIStackView` to construct a Markdown "view", there are situations where you can add a `UIView` with a configured spacer height (ex: GitHub Markdown does this after H1 and H2 headers), create a custom `UIView` for displaying code blocks, or insert a `UIImageView` for inline images, and again provide some opportunity for customization using `UIKit`.
+By using `UIStackView` to build a Markdown view, there are situations where you could: add a `UIView` with a configured spacer height (ex: GitHub Markdown does this after H1 and H2 headers), create a custom `UIView` for displaying your code blocks, or insert a `UIImageView` for inline images, and find opportunities for customization using `UIKit`.

 # Usage